afarago/Pybricks-LEGO-Competition-Guide/tutorial/9_summary.md

 ---
-title: Summary and acknowledgement
+title: Summary and acknowledgment
 nav_order:
 ---

 This environment simplifies programming by orders of magnitude compared to the traditional blocky-based system.
-Additionally the way Pybricks uses the DriveBase object makes your robot more reliable.
+Additionally, the way Pybricks uses the DriveBase object makes your robot more reliable.

 {: .highlight }
 We are grateful to the developers of PyBricks and recommend that you try this framework out in the next season.

 ![image starter program](img/pybricks1.png)

-Pybricks has made these capabilities also available in a block-based environment that is not completely free, but requires a recurring or one-time payment.
-I have purchased the license because we have gained so much from this framework simply wanted to experiment and pay back, and I recommend that if you can, you also support the further development of Pybricks.
+Pybricks has made these capabilities also available in a block-based environment that is not completely free but requires a recurring or one-time [payment](https://pybricks.com/learn/intro/access).
+I have purchased the license because we have gained so much from this framework and simply wanted to experiment and pay back.

+{: .highlight }
+I recommend that if you can, you also support the further development of Pybricks.

 ![image block based IDE](img/pybricks2.png)